-Age 61 Director Since 2020 Experience Executive Vice President and Chief Human Resources Officer at Merck & Co., Inc. (an American multinational pharmaceutical company) from 2018 to present.
-Former Executive Vice President, Human Resources at The Monsanto Company (agrochemical and agricultural biotechnology company) from 2007 to 2018.
-Other Current Public Company Directorships Group 1 Automotive, Inc. Former Public Company Directorships Oshkosh Corporation Director Ovelifications
+Age 62 Director Since 2020 Experience Executive Vice President and Chief Human Resources Officer at Merck & Co., Inc. (an American multinational pharmaceutical company) from 2018 to present.
+Executive Vice President and Chief Human Resources Officer at The Monsanto Company (agrochemical and agricultural biotechnology company) from 2007 to 2018.
+Other Current Public Company Directorships Group 1 Automotive, Inc. Former Public Company Directorships Oshkosh Corporation Director Qualifications

 Mr. Mizell joined Merck in 2018 and has responsibility for all aspects of human resources for more than 68,000 global employees.
-Prior to that, he served as Monsanto's executive vice president of human resources, overseeing the company's approach to talent acquisition and development, employee wellness, and diversity and inclusion.
+Prior to that, he served as Monsanto's Executive Vice President and Chief Human Resources Officer, overseeing the company's approach to talent acquisition and development, employee wellness, and diversity and inclusion.
 Mr. Mizell holds degrees from Georgia Institute of Technology and Carnegie Mellon University and has served in key human resources management roles at companies across beverage, defense, energy, pharmaceutical and technology sectors.
 Mr. Mizell is an experienced board member who is also National Association of Corporate Directors (NACD) Directorship Certified[TM] and his broad experience in global human resources leadership brings great perspective and value to our Board and management.
-Mr. Mizell will serve as Chair of our Compensation Committee, effective May 1, 2021.
+Mr. Mizell has served as Chair of our Compensation and Human Capital Committee since May 2021.